An effective manager’s efforts will play a significant role in the team’s success.

 Failing to address performance issues adequately is one of the worst mistakes.

 The good performers will resent your inaction.
-Morale declines and your credibility suffers.
-It is impossible to expect top performance from other team members when you’re willing to accept sub-par performance from certain individuals.
+Morale declines and your credibility suffers making it impossible to expect top performance from other team members if you’re willing to accept sub-par performance from certain individuals.

 Ineffectively managing performance issues FIX.